dradtke/blog/content/post/building-gtk-applications-like-websites.md

 The `submit_form()` function takes three arguments:

 1. A method, in this case `POST`
-2. An action, in this case an empty string, which tells Webby to use the current location
+2. An action (or a URL to send the form request to), in this case an empty string, which tells Webby to use the current location
 3. A table containing key-value form value pairs

 The form data will be encoded the same way a browser would do it, and the result submitted to the